p/vcproj2cmake/README.txt

-If things appear to be failing left and right, the reason might be a lack of CMake proficiency, thus it's perhaps best to start with a new small CMake sample project (perhaps use one of the samples on the internet) before using this converter, to gain some CMake experience (CMake itself has a rather steep learning curve, thus it might be even worse trying to start with a somewhat complex
+If things appear to be failing left and right, the reason might be a lack of CMake proficiency, thus it's perhaps best to start with a new small, clean CMake sample project (perhaps use one of the samples on the internet) before using this converter, to gain some CMake experience (CMake itself has a rather steep learning curve, thus it might be even worse trying to start with a somewhat complex